Medical Payments Coverage (MedPay): What It Is and Who Needs It

 MedPay + Health Insurance: Who Pays First?

 In most states, MedPay pays first after a covered accident, then your health insurance steps in as secondary coverage for remaining eligible expenses.
-This order of operations is beneficial because:
+This payment order works in your favor because:

 1. MedPay pays promptly — often directly to your provider — reducing your out-of-pocket burden immediately